ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 ### <span class="custom-heading" data-id="13">RX Serial not found !!</span>

 ???
 Note "RX Serial not found !!"
     Make sure your Serial RX on the Ports Tab of your FC Firmware configurator is set to the correct UART.
+See the [FC Preparation Guide](receivers/configuring-fc.md) for the correct settings.

 ### <span class="custom-heading" data-id="14">No CLI Available</span>